tc39/proposal-resizablearraybuffer/README.md

 Retrofitting `ArrayBuffer` is hard because of both language and implementation concerns:

-1. _TypedArray_ views have particular offsets and lengths that would need to be updated.
+1. TypedArray views have particular offsets and lengths that would need to be updated.
 It is messy to determine what TAs' lengths should be updated.
 If growing, it seems like user intention needs to be taken into account, and those with explicitly provided lengths should not be updated.
 If shrinking, it seems like all views need to be updated.
 This would not only require tracking all created views but is not clean to reason about.
-1. Browsers and VMs have battle-hardened code paths around existing _TypedArray_s and `ArrayBuffer`s, as they are the most popular way to attack browsers.
+1. Browsers and VMs have battle-hardened code paths around existing TypedArrays and `ArrayBuffer`s, as they are the most popular way to attack browsers.
 By introducing new types, we hope to leave those existing paths alone.
 Otherwise we'd need to audit all existing paths, of which there are many because of web APIs' use of buffers, to ensure they handle the possibility of growth and shrinking.
 This is scary and is likely a security bug farm.

 ### Why require maximum length?